 Viktor E. Frankl offered the following presentations in Canada:

 1959: Participated at McGill University Conference on Depression and Allied States, Montreal, Quebec, Canada.

 1962: “Existential Dynamics and Neurotic Escapism,” International Conference on Existential Psychiatry, Toronto, Ontario, Canada.

-1968: “The Role of Education in an Age of Meaninglessness,” University of Ottawa, Ontario, Canada and the Hayward Lectures, Acadia University, Nova Scotia, Canada.
+1968: “The Task of Education in an Age of Meaninglessness,” University of Ottawa, Ontario, Canada and the Hayward Lectures, Acadia University, Nova Scotia, Canada.

 1972: “Youth in Search for Meaning,” St. Michael’s College, University of Toronto, Ontario, Canada.